tensorix-labs/t-req/README.md

 - **Full dev workflow** -- CLI scaffolding, TUI for interactive exploration, web dashboard for visual debugging, all wired to the same server.
 - **Multi-language server** -- `treq serve` exposes a REST API so Python, Go, Ruby, or any language can execute `.http` files.
 - **Zero-config observability** -- Run scripts from the TUI and every HTTP request automatically appears in the dashboard.
 No code changes required.
+- **Extensible with plugins** -- Add custom resolvers, hooks, and middleware.
+Write plugins in TypeScript or any language via subprocess protocol.
 - **One command** -- `treq open` starts the server, TUI, and optionally the web dashboard.

 ## Ecosystem